anshulchoudhary9882/bdd100k-adas-perception-pipeline/model_training/MODEL_SELECTION.md

 # Model Selection and Architecture Analysis

-## Objective

-The objective of this project is to develop an end-to-end object detection pipeline for the BDD100K dataset, including data analysis, model training, evaluation, and visualization.

 Since the dataset represents real-world driving environments, the selected detector must satisfy the following requirements: